 I’ve wanted to write this story for a while, but kept stumbling over how to begin.
 I have listened to others question who I am, or more collectively, who the people are that I call friends, family, and neighbors.
 In the wake of a political season that seemed to throw everything known into disarray, many people are confused about Middle America.
 I read characterizations that are false.
 I listen to commentators and talking heads speak with well-staged authority about people they have never met.
-These distant observers are the modern equivalent of Shakespeare’s Touchstone who share their views on Middle America with others as if they have insights that are somehow relevant.
-But like Touchstone, they are nothing more than fools, inserted into others’ reality, providing explanation where none is needed or wanted.
-In short, they’re just a bunch of assholes.
+It’s time to correct the record.

 I am troubled by the division in American society, but not surprised.
-I watched it grow over the last eight years, even while people in Washington and New York wouldn’t even acknowledge it existed.
+I watched it grow over the last fifteen years, even while people in Washington and New York wouldn’t even acknowledge it existed.
 Before things started to really fall apart, I worked as a publisher and consultant in Washington but lived in Hurricane, West Virginia.
 As the editor of a small defense journal I was afforded the opportunity to interview service secretaries, members of the joint chiefs of staff, congressmen, senators, governors, defense industry executives, and hundreds of soldiers, marines, and airmen in the field.
 It was an interesting life.
 On some days, I’d be doing a one-on-one interview with the likes of John McCain on Capitol Hill, and seven hours later I was scooping the cat pan and taking out the trash at my home in the heart of Appalachia.
-I operated in both worlds, and even though that was long before Barack Obama took office, I saw then that the system was broken.
-Based on what I’ve seen from afar since then, and what I have heard from old friends and acquaintances, the divide that existed before has grown into a chasm that ultimately paved the way for a Trump victory in November.
+I operated in both worlds, and even though that was long before President Obama took office, I saw then that the system was broken.

 What confuses our detractors most is our complete and utter rejection of the things they seem to hold most dear.
 We don’t accept their standards for what constitutes a successful life.
 It’s that simple.
 We see the world differently.
 What’s shocking is that the urban elites on Madison Avenue and Hollywood can’t even compute that possibility.
-I admit, their astonishment is amusing to me and it’s what’s inspired me to become an American Averagist.
+I admit, their astonishment is amusing to me and it’s what’s inspired me to start a research project called the American Averagist.

 But what, one might ask, is an Averagist?
 Truth be told, it’s not even a modern word.
 I found references in old textbooks dating back to 1908, but a precise definition has escaped me.
-When I decided on the name, I wanted to focus on the fact that I am nothing special; I’m average.
-Whether that means we use the word Averagist as an adjective (i.e. the most average of average people, which is numerically impossible), or as some sort of noun (a person who looks at and considers things that are average), is up to the readers.
+When I decided on the name for the project, I wanted to focus on the fact that I am nothing special; I’m average.
+Whether that means we use the word Averagist as an adjective (i.e. the most average of average people, which is numerically impossible), or as some sort of noun (a person who looks at and considers things that are average, kind of like a radiologist looks at x-rays), is up to the readers.
 I don’t care.
-As long as the assumed meaning doesn’t place me beyond the realm of being nothing special, I’m good with it.
+As long as the assumed meaning doesn’t place me beyond the realm of being anything special, I’m good with it.
 Which brings me to my real mission.